 Read More – Patiala Heritage Walk

-The Sheesh Mahal at Patiala is what I remembered most vividly from my childhood.
+The Sheesh Mahal is what I remembered most vividly from my childhood.
 Incidentally, I could only see it from outside this time as the monument was under renovation.
 I could see the pink building with two towering minarets that look like the bastions of a fort.
 Stucco work and latticework on balconies can be seen.

 From the outside it looks like a small palace, but as and when it is restored, one needs to see the famous Sheesh Mahal.